-HFCs are widely used in refrigerators, air conditioning systems, aerosols and fire extinguishers.
+HFCs are widely used in many applications such as refrigerators, air conditioning systems, aerosols and fire extinguishers.
 Since 2015, Europe has been phasing down their use while suitable alternatives are being developed and deployed.
+Since 2024, this effort has been increased by the phase-out imposed by the revised F-gas Regulation.

 HFCs represent a small percentage of total greenhouse gases, however most countries in the world have committed to reducing the use of high GWP HFCs to minimise their climate impact.
-The EU has committed to this phase down through a managed quota system within the F-gas regulation.
-By 2030, the total HFCs GWP will be reduced by nearly 80% in Europe.
+The EU has committed to this phase-out through a managed quota system within the F-gas Regulation.
+By 2050, HFCs will be phased out in the EU.

 To avoid putting our climate goals at risk, we need to eradicate the black market for HFCs.